eshwen/SemivisibleJets/README.md

 ./gridpack_generation.sh <name of process card without _proc_card.dat> <relative path to cards directory> <queue selection>
 ```

-where `<queue selection>` options can be found by typing `bqueues`.
+where `<queue selection>` options can be found by typing `bqueues` ("1nd" is usually fine).
 If instead, you would like to run on Condor (either at lxplus or at a T2/T3 site), run

 ```bash
 cd genproductions/bin/MadGraph5_aMCatNLO/